 Forrest focuses his practice on trademark and commercial litigation.
-He has represented Fortune 500 companies in dozens of litigations in both state and federal courts, and at both the trial and appellate level.
-Forrest is experienced in taking expert and corporate depositions, drafting pleadings and dispositive motions, and arguing motions in court.
+He is an experienced trial attorney who has represented Fortune 500 companies in both state and federal courts, and at both the trial and appellate level.
+Forrest also manages several nationwide trademark enforcement teams.

 Forrest also manages a nationwide trademark enforcement program for a famous athletics brand that targets brick-and-mortar infringements, as well as an international domain name enforcement program for a large travel company.
 In connection with his enforcement work, Forrest is comfortable negotiating with represented and unrepresented infringers, as well as running UDRP proceedings.